Not all assessments are created equal. As you consider alternatives to Prevue, keep in mind the following:

 Salesperson Selling Attributes Demand a “Normed” Benchmark.
 Senior management has noted the sizable content developed for predicting salesperson success, attributes, and selling behavior.
 We are providing this insight as both a hiring tool on the front end and for ongoing coaching to the level of sales problem diagnostics.
 You cannot create this kind of content without a measurable distinction between individuals that the normative measurement like Prevue provides.

 View Assessments (Prevue) “The Great Debate” Blog Post.
 In my current location, the View Assessments search result for Normative versus Ipsative Testing shows up in the third place.
 But the commentary on the View site is consistent with all of the best research available.
 Go here for more discussion.

 Lack of Online Information about the Use of Ipsative Tests in Hiring & Recruiting.
 You’ll discover little about the use of its ipsative test in hiring and recruiting, and what you do find will generally be negative.
 That is not to say that some of the test publishers do not dance around the issue, and offer up the kind of repetition that seems to suggest a wide application of the products—but virtually nothing specific about recruiting and training.
 Some publishers have rejected the trend and do make clear and unambiguous statements regarding the use of their tests, as noted here.

 ALTERNATIVES TO PREVUE

 View Assessments FirstView Report.
 View assessments have a product similar to the Prevue that can be completed in about 20 minutes and provides valuable but limited cognitive, motivational, and personality reporting.
-The product is useful on the hiring process’s front-end as a screening tool with pricing to match the level of candidate insight.
+The product is useful on the front-end of the hiring process as a screening tool with pricing to match the level of candidate insight.